 In this consent scenario, the user navigates to or is directed to the admin consent flow.

-Admin users will see the admin consent prompt.
+Admin users see the admin consent prompt.
 The title and the permission descriptions changed on this prompt, the changes highlight the fact that accepting this prompt will grant the app access to the requested data on behalf of the entire tenant.